samuelstevens/personal-website/writing/the-importance-of-planning.md

 For example, a common homework assignment for me is to write some code that passes some set of tests.
 This was really popular back in Software I and II, where I would either be required to write the tests or the code to pass the tests Id written.

 This applies to non-programming tasks as well, like working out.
 I can be mentally drained, or hungover after a night of partying, and go to the gym, open up the spreadsheet, and do the lifts.
-I dont have to think about what to do, I just put the weight on the bar and push.
+I don't have to think about what to do, I just put the weight on the bar and push.

 What's key is that you don't have to think hard when you do the task.
 The task might be difficult, but you don't have to think deeply.